DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-HannahGlean/README.md

                                (n-1);
              }

-           <li> Give a recursive algorithm for computing a^n, where a is a nonzero real number and n is a nonnegative integer.
-             power (a | a ≠ 0)
-                     a ∈ R ;
+           - Give a recursive algorithm for computing a^n, where a is a nonzero real number and n is a nonnegative integer. power (a | a ≠ 0) a ∈ R ;
                      n ∈ N ;